2022 Film Competition Deadlines

 - Films with US distribution (obtained prior to being selected for AFF screening) or films produced, financed or initiated by a major film studio or television network are ineligible for competition, but may be considered for a special screening.
 Selection for screening will be determined no later than one month prior to the festival.
 Films that have screened on US network or cable television or distributed to theaters prior to the festival dates are also ineligible for competition.

-- Short Films that have played in Austin in a theatrical setting to a public audience prior to October 22, 2020 are not eligible to compete at Austin Film Festival.
+- Short Films that have played in Austin in a theatrical setting to a public audience prior to October 27, 2022 are not eligible to compete at Austin Film Festival.
 This includes Shorts Night or other festivals.
+This includes online screenings through festivals based in Austin.
 The ONLY exception is that a short may play as part of a class screening for an accredited university’s film program.
 We prefer that shorts be Texas premieres.

 - Feature films must be at least a Texas premiere.
-AFF will not screen features in competition that have played at other Texas festivals or screened publicly in a theater in Texas (including a one night only screening in a rented space) prior to October 22, 2020.
+AFF will not screen features in competition that have played at other Texas festivals or screened publicly in a theater in Texas (including a one night only screening in a rented space) prior to October 27, 2022.
 We prefer World, North American, and US premieres and all things being equal, will often opt to program the film that has not yet had a release over one that has played at several festivals.
+If a film is screened online as part of a festival’s program that will count as a local premiere to the physical address of the festival played through.

 - Private invite-only screenings (for instance for cast and crew or donors) do not affect a film’s eligibility.